SoftwareWizards/meanjs/README.md

 *********************************************************

-Our app can be found via Heroku at [http://my-ladder.herokuapp.com/]
+The My-Ladder app can be found via Heroku at [http://my-ladder.herokuapp.com/]

 *********************************************************
 *														*